Search this databases for Scholarly articles in the field of psychology.

 There are also built in tools to the far right, where you can....

-Finally, the PDF to the article is generally on the left-side.
+Finally, the PDF to the article is generally just below the title.

 (click on image to enlarge)